astnio/personal-website-2025/src/content/blog/post-1/index.md

 ---
 title: 'Markdown Example (Post 1)'
-summary: 'An example of markdown in a post!'
+description: 'An example of markdown in a post!'
 date_published: 2024-11-03
 topic: 'Lorem Ipsum'
 category: 'Nature'